ANTH 130: Anthropology 130: Cultures of the World College Paper, Written by Me in 2005 by Linda Lange, Copyright AngelStar Creations

 All I ask is that people THINK and read a lot - not just the TM group propaganda - Check other Web sites and books - before deciding.

-Behind the TM Facade - http://www.behind-the-tm-facade.org/ - This is a site which is critical of Transcendental Meditation® or "TM", its founder Mahesh Varma, who is also known by the unearned title of "Maharishi Mahesh Yogi", and his associated organizations
+Behind the TM Facade - http://www.behind-the-tm-facade.org/ - This used to be a site which was critical of Transcendental Meditation® or "TM", its founder Mahesh Varma, who is also known by the unearned title of "Maharishi Mahesh Yogi", and his associated organizations.
+It got moved.
+Go Here: http://mantra.meditation.onwww.net/.
+Or See the link below under onwww dot net.
+I'll leave the original web address here with no link.
+It now goes to some cleaning service in Syndey, Australia.

 Meditation Information Network (minet).
 "Supporting critical examination of Transcendental Meditation and the programs associated with Maharishi Mahesh Yogi."
 A Web site that is an archive only with information about Transcendental Meditation.
 Also contains archived TM-Ex Newsletters and links to other TM sites. http://web.archive.org/web/20050507175847/minet.org/